Do you use a particular method of coaching?

 Who runs the training?

-Where the Fruit Is draws on the expertise of knowledgeable experts in the fields of education, Health and Safety training and forestry with whom we have built effective working partnerships.
+Where the Fruit Is draws on the expertise of knowledgeable experts in the fields of education, bushcraft, forestry and Health and Safety training, with whom we have built effective working partnerships.

 How long does it take to qualify?

 Level 2- usually three x 2 day Modules, over three months.
 Portfolio submitted within 5 months of beginning training.

 Qualification awarded within 7 months of beginning training.

 Level 3 – usually 12 training days over 6 modules, takes 6 months.
 Portfolio submitted within 10 months of beginning training.Qualification within 13 months of beginning training.
 Different training models may take more/less time to reach qualification.

 What does the training look and feel like?